GSA/digitalgov.gov/content/posts/2019/12/2019-12-03-healthgovs-move-your-way-activity-planner-a-case-study.md

 slug: healthgovs-move-your-way-activity-planner-a-case-study
 date: 2019-12-03 10:00:00 -0500
 title: 'Health&#46;gov’s Move Your Way Activity Planner&#58; A Case Study'
-summary: 'How HHS developed a bilingual online tool using audience research and iterative feedback to help adults increase their recommended aerobic activity and strength training.'
+summary: 'How an HHS team developed a bilingual online tool using audience research and iterative feedback to help adults increase their recommended aerobic activity and strength training.'
 deck: 'Adhering to user experience (UX) design principles can be key when making public health tools.'
 authors:
   - stephanie-santana